vihdamarques/plsql-fernet/README.md

 PL/SQL implementation of the Fernet symetric encryption method

 ## Compatibility
-This code can be used in Oracle 10g+ database, in a DBMS_CRYPTO execute granted schema.
+This package can be used on Oracle 10g+ database in a DBMS_CRYPTO execute granted schema.
+If you schema doen't have the permissions, you can grant it using the following command as sysdba:

+    grant execute on sys.dbms_crypto to SCHEMA;

 ## Example
     declare